jotaefe98/bacteria_online/TREATMENTS.md

 ## Overview

-This document describes the implementation of the 5 special treatment cards in the Virus! game, including their rules, effects, and user interface behaviors.
+This document describes the implementation of the 5 special treatment cards in the Bacteria! game, including their rules, effects, and user interface behaviors.

 ## Treatment Types